 So, when you look for data protection solutions today, think about how it will or could be the intelligent data management platform for your environment.
 Choose one that is more open to a greater range of partners to enhance its capabilities and support your ecosystem.

-As you you know, or you will now, I work for Veeam Software.
-I joined Veeam back in October of 2017 after having been in this space for 30 years, yes, 30 years.
 I have worked in data protection the majority of my professional career and something I have come to accept is the fact that many view my particular choice of vocation to be not the “sexiest job in IT”.
 I’m okay with that actually, it may not be the flashiest in IT, but it is still absolutely required.
-It needs people like us at Veeam to look after it and make sure organizations like yours has access to a solution that is simple, effective, and powerful, which is exactly what Veeam delivers.
-Stay tuned to my blog as I continue to reminisce about the days old and how we at Veeam are addressing the challenges we still face today as backup admins (yes, I still consider myself a backup admin.)
+Stay tuned to my blog as I continue to reminisce about the days old the vendors in this market are addressing the challenges we still face today as backup admins (yes, I still consider myself a backup admin.)

 Oldtimer, signing off.